superruzafa/visual-scala-reference/README.md

 Example: if you are editing the `src/images/map.tex` file you can watch the changes automatically by browsing this URL: `http://localhost:8080/images/map.svg`

+`make touch` sets the modification timestamp for all images to the one from `src/images/_style.tex`.
+The styles file is a prerequisite for all the images and a change on it, no matter how small, would cause all images to be regenerated.
+This is a quick fix that prevent this behavior.

+`make watch` watches for changes in the `src` subdirectory and launch the build process.

 ### Translations